sylvainroussy/NeoBlogs/checkYourCrawler/README.md

 I need to store extracted URLs and Web pages, and, at this point of the development, I have to go fast because this is an extra workload.
 Neo4j proves me that was an efficient database in the past, simple to up, a good console, CYPHER for querying relationships and paths, and a great community, nice!

-Well, I write a Neo4j's URL extractor to store, from a page, all URLs as nodes.
+Well, I write a Neo4j's URL extractor to store, from a page, all URLs as nodes and to link them to the current page node.
-Also, I write a Neo4j's Listener for sending crawl events to Neo4j and mark with labels the crawl status on page nodes.
+Also, I write a Neo4j's Listener for sending crawl events to Neo4j and mark nodes with labels regarding the crawl policies:

+* URL_ACCEPTED : this Url is accepted, the page will be downloaded and Urls extracted from this page at the next cycle
+* CONTENT_ACCEPTED : this page is in the white list, then the selected content is extracted (the node with CONTENT_ACCEPTED is obviously an URL_ACCEPTED)
+All other status are considered as REJECTED

 ![Fig2.
 Crawler process](./crawler_process.png "Fig2.
 Crawler process")